Immorfalious/Portfolio/README.md

 ## Description

-This challenge was designated during Module-2 of the EdX coding bootcamp.
+This challenge was designated during Module 2 of the EdX coding boot camp.
 The goal was to create a portfolio design using HTML/CSS.
-Within the portfolio you will find links that refer to aspects of my work/life.
+Within the portfolio, you will find links to aspects of my work/life.

 ## Deployment

 Here is a link to the deployed site: https://immorfalious.github.io/Portfolio/

-Below is a gif of the portfolios functionality
+Below is a gif of the portfolio functionality

 ![portfoliogif2](https://github.com/Immorfalious/Portfolio/assets/167267794/5b747b3b-e0f1-45cf-b31e-ce1da6c4918b)

-Below is a screen shot of the sites layout
+Below is a screenshot of the site layout

 ![Screenshot 2024-05-24 203618](https://github.com/Immorfalious/Portfolio/assets/167267794/0d048258-f0c5-4bec-85b0-18db835f5d5f)
 ##